David "Big Papi" Ortiz inducted into Baseball Hall of Fame

 Schilling asked the Hall to remove him from this year's voting, but he remained an option.
 He was named on 58.6% of ballots, down from 71.1% last year.

+"I say it every year and especially this year, focus on who did get in," Schilling tweeted. "@davidortiz deserved a 1st ballot induction!
+Congratulations my friend you earned it! #bigpapiHoF"

 Bonds, Clemens and Schilling are done on the BBWAA ballot, but they will be considered again next year by the Today's Game era committee.
-The 16-person committee of Hall members, executives and veteran media members will convene next December to consider players who played between 1988-2016 who are no longer eligible for BBWAA selection.
+The 16-person committee of Hall members, executives and veteran media members will convene in December to consider players who played between 1988-2016 and are no longer eligible for BBWAA selection.

+"Not having them join me is hard for me to believe," Ortiz said of Bonds and Clemens.
+"Those guys did it all."

 Among other first-timers on the ballot, Alex Rodriguez and Jimmy Rollins got the most support.

-Rodriguez won three MVPs and hit 696 homers but also has PED use clouding his case.
+Rodriguez won three MVPs and hit 696 homers, fourth most of all time, but also has PED use clouding his case.
 He was banned by Major League Baseball for the entire 2014 season after violating the league's drug policy.
+Voters named him on 34.3% of ballots.

+Rollins, a four-time Gold Glove winner with Philadelphia, appeared on 9.4% of ballots and was the only other first-timer to earn the 5% necessary to remain under consideration.
+Joe Nathan, Tim Lincecum and Ryan Howard were among 10 one-and-done players.

-Next year's vote will introduce a new wrinkle of controversy when Carlos Beltrán joins the ballot.
+Next year's ballot will introduce a new wrinkle of controversy when Carlos Beltrán joins the list.
 The nine-time All-Star was punished by MLB prior to the 2020 season and fired as manager of the New York Mets for his leading role in the Houston Astros' sign-stealing scandal.

 Beltrán is likely to be joined on the ballot by John Lackey, Jered Weaver, Jacoby Ellsbury and Jayson Werth.